OSGConnect/connectbook/start/software/example-compilation.md

 > "\[Samtools\] uses HTSlib internally \[and\] these source packages contain their own copies of htslib"

 What this means is 1.)
-HTSlib is a dependency of Samtools and 2.) the HTSlib source code is included in along with the Samtools source code.
+HTSlib is a dependency of Samtools and 2.) the HTSlib source code is included with the Samtools source code.

 Either download the Samtools source code to your computer and upload to the your login node, or right-click on the Samtools source code link and copy the link location.
-Login in to your OSG Connect login and use `wget` to download the source code directly and extract the tarball:
+Login in to your OSG Connect login node
+and use `wget` to download the source code directly and extract the tarball:

 	[user@login ~]$ wget https://github.com/samtools/samtools/releases/download/1.10/samtools-1.10.tar.bz2
 	[user@login ~]$ tar -xjf samtools-1.10.tar.bz2

-The above two commands will create directory named `samtools-1.10` which contains all the code and instructions needed for compiling Samtools and HTSlib.
+The above two commands will create a directory named `samtools-1.10` which contains all the code and instructions needed for compiling Samtools and HTSlib.
 Take a moment to look at the content available in this new directory.